Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

     - Unfortunately, although signals were now reaching his visual cortex, it lacked the experience to interpret them
         - May could not recognize expression, or faces, apart from features such as hair
         - Yet he can see an object in motion
+    - Ended up committing suicide because he found himself in a world he didn't (couldn't) understand or comprehend
 <---><!-- mathjax fix -->
 <br>

 - There is a critical period for normal sensory and perceptual development
 - Kittens reared in a cylinder with only vertical black and white stripes later had difficulty perceiving horizontal bars
     - Kitten would play with rod only when it was held upright
+    - As if they couldn't see the horizontal rod
 <br>
 <br>
 <br>